openwisp/openwisp-docs/developer/gsoc-ideas-2023.rst

-- **Project ideas describe the goals we want to achieve but may miss details that have to be defined during the project**: we expect students to do their own research, propose solutions and be ready to deal with uncertainty and solve challenges that will come up during the project
+- **Project ideas describe the goals we want to achieve but may miss details that have to be defined during the project**: we expect applicants to do their own research, propose solutions and be ready to deal with uncertainty and solve challenges that will come up during the project